JChoi54/URSASE/README.md

 ## Backend Tasks

 ### Routes
+- Backend will be handled through :9000/api
+    - Proxy is setup in package.json (React), and cors package is installed (Backend)
-- /account route will handle all user authentication and information
+- /api/account route will handle all user authentication and information
     - / index will send a json containing all database data for user specified.
     - /login subroute will handle login requests
     - /register subroute will handle registration requests